Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 36 daily trips across all routes, which translates to about 17 weekly trips per individual stop.
+Service frequency averages 36 trips per day across all routes, equating to approximately 17 weekly trips per stop.

 Frequently Asked Questions - Transport